thp42/PSFM/README.md

 <details>

-To use the script, prepare a list of file paths to your `.aln` files containing the multiple sequence alignments.
-Modify the `family_file_paths` list in the `main` function accordingly.
+To use the script, prepare a list of file paths to your `.fasta` files containing the multiple sequence alignments.
+For this you can take MSAs generated either by jackhmmr (see also https://github.com/thp42/SLiMFold) or searched by BLAST (https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+Modify the ```plt.savefig```, ```output_csv_path``` and ```family_file_paths``` list in the python script accordingly.
 You can also add a highlighting sequence, to get an idea of how an individual sequence fits into your conserved sequence.

 The heatmap will be displayed for the average frequency across all provided sequences.
 Note that each sequence family is weighted equally in the average calculation, ensuring that each family contributes identically to the final visualization, regardless of the number of sequences in each family.